YuxiangLiu-lyx/BlueBike/README.md

 | 9 | `nearby_hospitals_count` | 4.79% | POI | Medical facilities generate trips |
 | 10 | `temperature_2m_mean` | 4.24% | Weather | Overall temperature conditions matter |

-The top 9 features are all POI-related, collectively accounting for 64.2% of the model's decision-making.
-This validates the hypothesis that urban context is far more important than temporal patterns for predicting station-level demand at new locations.
+8 of the top 10 features are POI-related, collectively accounting for 64.2% of the model's decision-making.
+Temperature features rank 6th and 10th, showing weather also matters but is secondary to location context.
+This validates the hypothesis that urban context is more important than temporal patterns for predicting station-level demand.

 **Key Insights:**